Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Data examples

 \subsection{Volatility around the time of the EU referendum in the UK, 2016}

 This example is about forecasting volatility of the FTSE 100 stock index.
-More precisely, we consider a sequence of $n=T+m=468$ (daily) opening prices $p_{\rm open}$ and closing prices $p_{\rm close}$, dated from 2 January 2015 to 4 November 2016. \footnote{The data was obtained from \url{http://www.finanzen.net/index/FTSE_100/Historisch}.} The analysis is then based on the sequence $ ( (p_{\rm close} - p_{\rm open})/p_{\rm close})^2$, centered by subtracting the arithmetic mean of this sequence.
+More precisely, we consider a sequence of $n=T+m=607$ (daily) opening prices $p_{\rm open}$ and closing prices $p_{\rm close}$, dated from 2 January 2015 to 26 May 2017. \footnote{The data was obtained from \url{http://www.finanzen.net/index/FTSE_100/Historisch}.} The analysis is then based on the sequence $ ( (p_{\rm close} - p_{\rm open})/p_{\rm close})^2$, centred by subtracting the arithmetic mean of this sequence.
 The data are shown in Figure~\ref{ftse_data}.

+We separate the final 60 observations of the data as test set, first validation set and second validation set (used for determining the model orders and segment sizes).
+Each set is of size $m := 20$.
+Visual inspection of these 60 observations suggested that some returns are unusually small or large.
+Indeed, the returns of 1~March, 18~April, and 24~April 2017 are either more than 1.5 times the interquartile range (IQR) smaller than the lower quartile or 1.5 times the IQR larger than the upper quartile.
+By Tukey's criterion they can thus be classified as outliers.
+To better deal with the outliers, we use a robustified measure of accuracy to compare the forecasts in this example.
+More precisely, instead of the MSPE in Steps 4 and 5 of our procedure, we now use an empirical trimmed mean of absolute prediction errors (trMAPE), where we trim the largest $25\%$, averaging only the remaining 15 out of 20 absolute errors.
+We have further chosen $p_{\max} = 8$ and $\mathcal{N} := \{40, 41, \ldots, 250\}$.

-We separate the final 45 observations of the data as test, validation and end of the training set (used for determining $\hat p_{\rm s}$, $\hat p_{\rm ls}$ and $\hat N$), respectively.
-Thus, each of the sets is of size $m := 15$.
-In this example we have further chosen $p_{\max} = 8$ and $\mathcal{N} := \{30, 31, \ldots, \lceil n^{4/5} \rceil\} = \{30, 31, \ldots, 136, 137\}$.
-For the first step, in Figure~\ref{ftse_data_mspe}, we consider the empirical MSPEs of forecasting the 15 observations from the end of the training set.
-We can see, for the 1-step, 2-step and 3-step ahead forecasts, that the lines have a characteristic shape: as $N$ increases from 30 to about 45--50 the MSPE is constant or slightly decreasing (for each $p$ at a different level), from 45--50 to about 55--60 it rises, sharply and `in turmoil', to a significantly higher level and then it slowly decreases from around 65 onwards.
+First, we consider the trMAPEs of forecasting the 20 observations from the first validation set to determine the optimal $\bar p_{\stat}$, $\bar p_{\lstat}$ and $\bar N_{\lstat}$.
+We use a bar instead of the hat to indicate that the trMAPEs were used instead of the MSPEs.
+In Figure~\ref{ftse_data_mspe} we can see, for the 1-step, 2-step and 3-step ahead forecasts, that the lines depicting the trMAPEs have a characteristic shape: as $N$ increases the trMAPEs slightly decreases (for each $p$ at a different level) until it starts increasing around $N \approx 60$.
+After this follows another phase of slight decreasing and increasing with the new minimum higher than the minimum of the previous phase.
+We further observe that the overall level is typically lower than that of the trMAPEs of the stationary approach.
+The last such minimum in our plots is obtained when $N$ is around 170--180.